Stay tuned for details as we celebrate

 So, What’s the Fluff?

-Now in its 11th year, “What the Fluff?
-A Tribute to Union Square Invention” is a madcap festival honoring the invention of Marshmallow Fluff.
-This fun-filled event draws over 12,000 people and is cited as one of the reasons why Lonely Planet named Somerville in the top 10 “Best In The US” travel destinations for 2016.
+Join us for the celebration of the 100th anniversary of Fluff, invented right here in Somerville’s Union Square in 1917 by Archibald Query.
+This madcap, fun-filled festival draws approximately 15,000 people and is cited as one of the reasons why Lonely Planet named Somerville in the top 10 “Best In The US” travel destinations for 2016.

 “What the Fluff?”
 A Tribute to Union Square Invention is presented by Union Square Main Streets as part of the Somerville Arts Council/ArtsUnion.